ann415/Netflix-Movies-and-TV-Shows-Analysis/README.md

 - BigQuery (for SQL)
 - Python (for visualization)
 - Canva (for presentation)
 - GitHub

 ---

+## Project Presentation
+You can view the project presentation [here](https://drive.google.com/file/d/1gnVt3_ErkZYvKjE1lzPglHjIs4nMEKIq/view?usp=sharing).
+It summarizes the data exploration process, key visualizations, and insights drawn from the Netflix dataset.

+---